Doctoral Internship in Clinical Health Service Psychology

 Appic Program Codes: 148812 & 148814

-Astor Services for Children & Families offers an 1850-hour (minimum), APA Accredited one-year, pre-doctoral internship in clinical, behavioral service, psychology to five qualified graduate students from clinical, counseling, school or combined child/clinical-school psychology programs.
-The primary goal of the Astor internship program is to prepare interns for future clinical practice as entry-level professional psychologists who can work competently with children, adolescents, and families.
+Astor Services offers an 1850-hour (minimum), APA Accredited one-year, pre-doctoral internship in clinical health service psychology to five qualified graduate students from clinical, counseling, school or combined child/clinical-school psychology programs.
+The primary goal of the Astor internship program is to prepare interns for future clinical practice as entry-level professional psychologists who can work competently with children, adolescents, young adults, adults, and families.

 The educational philosophy of Astor’s clinical, health service, psychology internship program is based on a Practitioner-Developmental-Apprentice model with scholarly pursuit.
-This model is based on a training mission emphasizing direct clinical practice consistent with the tradition of professional psychology training in the United States (practitioner), facilitating the transition from intern to professional psychologist (developmental), and providing consistent guidance for quality clinical service delivery, as well as, personal and professional growth (apprentice).
-Review of the research literature and integration of evidence-based treatment (Scholar) rounds out the internship.
+This model is based on a training mission emphasizing direct clinical practice consistent with the tradition of professional psychology training in the United States (practitioner), facilitating the transition from intern to professional psychologist (developmental), and providing consistent guidance for quality clinical service delivery, as well as personal and professional growth (apprentice).
+Review of research literature, integration of evidence-based treatment, and program evaluation/design projects (scholar) rounds out the internship.
 Taken together, each of these categories builds upon an intern’s prior training in psychology and provides a training experience that is sequential, cumulative, and graded in complexity.

 Astor is committed to structuring training experiences that provide professional development for both staff and students.
-All of our trainees become integrated members of the psychological services department, attending in-services and training seminars alongside staff members.
+All of our trainees become integrated members of the programs providing clinical services that they are placed with, attending team building meetings and training seminars alongside staff members whenever possible.

-At the core of Astor’s mission is service delivery.
-In addition, professional psychology training emphasizes direct clinical work.
+At the core of Astor’s mission is service delivery, which fits perfectly with professional psychology training that emphasizes direct clinical work.
 Therefore, clinical practice is the primary medium that fosters the educational and professional growth of interns while they are at Astor.
-The primary focus and purpose of the Astor internship program is to assure breadth, as well as quality of training in regards to an array of professional practices.
+The primary focus and purpose of the Astor internship program is to assure breadth as well as quality of training in regards to an array of professional practices.

 One-Year Full Time Requirement

-Astor Services for Children & Families internship is a full-time (40 hours per week), 12 month program from August 28, 2018 through to August 27, 2019.
+Astor Services internship is a full-time (45 hours per week), 12 month program from August 19, 2024 through August 18, 2025.
 To successfully complete the internship, interns are required to complete a minimum of 1850 hours of work.
 Interns are in both of their placements for the entire year.

 Respect for Cultural and Individual Differences

 Astor serves a highly diverse population.
-Astor values trainees from diverse backgrounds and makes every effort to recruit intern candidates, graduate trainees and staff from a diverse background.
-This program strongly encourages applicants from diverse cultural backgrounds, and APA Minority Fellows, to apply to our program.
+Astor values trainees from diverse backgrounds and makes every effort to recruit intern candidates, graduate trainees, and staff from a diverse background.
+This internship program strongly encourages applicants from diverse cultural backgrounds including APA Minority Fellows to apply to our program.

 Consistent with APA’s Multicultural Guidelines, the internship program offers interns the opportunity to expand their understanding of the impact of their own cultural and diverse individual differences on their work with clients, and the impact of these cultural and diverse factors on their clients’ work with them.
 This is achieved through the agency’s personnel policies, the internship and agency’s didactic programming, the issues discussed and processed in supervision and training seminars, and the experience of working with the agency’s client population which represents a diverse population.